Attainder of Earl of Kellie and Others Act 1745

-The Attainder of Earl of Kellie and Others Act 1745 (19 & 20 Geo.II c.
+The Attainder of Earl of Kellie and Others Act 1745 (19 Geo.
+2. c.
 26) was a parliamentary response to the failed Jacobite rising of 1745.

-By this Act, the Earl of Kellie and others numbering upwards of three dozen who did not surrender themselves by 12 July 1746 were attainted of high treason.
-Justices of the realm were under this Act instructed to commit the persons who surrendered, and to give notice to a Secretary of State.
+By this act, the Earl of Kellie and others numbering upwards of three dozen who did not surrender themselves by 12 July 1746 were attainted of high treason.
+Justices of the realm were under this act instructed to commit the persons who surrendered, and to give notice to a Secretary of State.

+Subsequent developments

+The whole act was repealed by section 1(1) of, and part IV of schedule 1 to, the Statute Law (Repeals) Act 1977.